-High-risk habits: Some of your lifestyle habits might be high risk, such as smoking cigarettes or cigars, or chewing tobacco.
+High-risk habits: Some of your lifestyle habits might be high risks, such as smoking cigarettes or cigars or chewing tobacco.

-High-risk diseases: If you have been diagnosed with a serious or life threatening disease such as cancer, pancreatic disease, epilepsy, diabetes, or Alzheimer’s, you are most likely considered high risk.
-Read More…
+High-risk diseases: If you have been diagnosed with a serious or life-threatening disease such as cancer, pancreatic disease, epilepsy, diabetes, or Alzheimer’s, you are most likely considered high-risk.

 So now that we understand the relationship between a risky lifestyle and life insurance, it’s logical that we discuss how we can mitigate the risk of being charged significantly more for doing what we love.

 How Can We Minimize Our Chances of Paying More?